BroadbandForum/usp-test/01-messages-and-path-names.md

 2. Allow the EUT to send a SetResp.

+3. Send a Get message to the EUT with the following structure:

+    ```{filter=pbv type=Msg}
+    header {
+      msg_id: '<msg_id>'
+      msg_type: GET
+    }
+    body {
+      request {
+        get {
+          param_paths: 'Device.LocalAgent.Subscription.'
+        }
+      }
+    }
+    ```

+4. Allow the EUT to send a GetResp.

 ### Test Metrics

-1. The EUT's sends a SetResp.
+1. The EUT sends a SetResp.

 2. The SetResp contains an UpdatedObjectResults element.

 3. The UpdatedObjectResults has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure contains an err_code of '7021', 'Required Parameter Failed', and at least two UpdatedInstanceFailure elements.
+The OperationFailure contains an `err_code` of '7021', 'Required Parameter Failed', and at least one UpdatedInstanceFailure elements.
-The UpdatedInstanceFailures each have an affected_path with a value of 'Device.LocalAgent.Subscription.&lt;instance identifier&gt;.' for the respective failed instance, and a single ParameterError element.
-The ParameterError has a param element that indicates the Enable parameter, and an err_code of '7011' (Invalid Type), or '7012' (Invalid Value).
+The UpdatedInstanceFailure has an `affected_path` with a value of 'Device.LocalAgent.Subscription.<instance identifier>.' for the respective failed instance, and a single ParameterError element.
+The ParameterError has a `param` element that indicates the Enable parameter, and an `err_code` of '7011' (Invalid Type), or '7012' (Invalid Value).

+4. The EUT has no Subscription objects that have an Enable parameter set to 'InvalidValue'.

 ## 1.22 Set message with search expression search path